Short butterfly spread with calls

 A short butterfly spread with calls is the strategy of choice when the forecast is for a stock price move outside the range of the highest and lowest strike prices.
 Unlike a long straddle or long strangle, however, the profit potential of a short butterfly spread is limited.
 Also, the commissions for a butterfly spread are higher than for a straddle or strangle.
 The tradeoff is that a short butterfly spread has breakeven points much closer to the current stock price than a comparable long straddle or long strangle.

 Butterfly spreads are sensitive to changes in volatility (see Impact of Change in Volatility).
 The net price of a butterfly spread falls when volatility rises and rises when volatility falls.
 Consequently some traders establish a short butterfly spread when they forecast that volatility is "low" and will rise.
 Since the volatility in option prices typically rises as an earnings announcement date approaches and then falls immediately after the announcement, some traders will sell a butterfly spread seven to ten days before an earnings report and then close the position on the day before the report.
 Success of this approach to selling butterfly spreads requires that either the volatility in option prices rises or that the stock price rises or falls outside the strike price range.
-If the stock price remains constant and if implied volatility does not rise, then a loss will be incurred.
+If the stock price remains constant at the long strikes and if implied volatility does not rise, then a loss will be incurred.

 Patience and trading discipline are required when trading short butterfly spreads.
 Patience is required because this strategy profits from stock price movement and/or rising implied volatility, and stock price action can be unsettling as it rises and falls between the lower and upper strike prices as expiration approaches.
 Trading discipline is required, because, as expiration approaches, "small" changes in the underlying stock price can have a high percentage impact on the price of a butterfly spread.
 Traders must, therefore, be disciplined in taking partial profits if possible and also in taking "small" losses before the losses become "big."